slidevjs/slidev/docs/builtin/layouts.md

 This page lists all the built-in layouts provided by Slidev.
 These layouts can be used via the `layout` option in the frontmatters of your slides.

-Note that [themes and addons](../guide/theme-addon) may provide additional layouts or override the existing ones.
-To add your own layouts, see [Write a Layout](../guide/write-layout).
+Note that <LinkInline link="guide/theme-addon" /> may provide additional layouts or override the existing ones.
+To add your own layouts, see <LinkInline link="guide/write-layout" />.

 ## `center`